Choosing the Right Dental Crown: Materials and Benefits

 • Ideal for front teeth due to superior aesthetics

-• Metal-free and biocompatible, making it suitable for patients with metal allergies
+• Metal-free and biocompatible, making them suitable for patients with metal allergies

 Best For: